-- 1/2 packed cup 80 g white or yellow onion, finely chopped
+- 1/2 packed cup (80g) finely diced white or yellow onion

-- 1/4 teaspoon salt for cooking the onions + another 1/2 teaspoon to add later
+- 1/4 teaspoon salt for cooking the onions (you'll be adding another 1/2 tsp later)

 - 1/2 cup low-sodium veggie broth for cooking onions/garlic and 3/4 cup more to add later

-- 1/2 cup plant milk 126 g, a creamy milk is best here, I used cashew milk, but "lite" canned coconut milk or soy work
+- 1/2 cup (120g) plant milk (a creamy milk is best here, I used cashew milk, but "lite" canned coconut milk or soy work)

 - 1 scant tablespoon roughly chopped fresh rosemary